github/developer.github.com/content/changes/2015-09-03-ensure-your-app-is-ready-for-protected-branches.md

 ---
 kind: change
-title: Protected Branches in API responses
+title: Ensure your app is ready for Protected Branches
 created_at: 2015-09-03
 author_name: aroben
 ---